apache/airflow/docs/apache-airflow-providers-apprise/notifications/apprise_notifier_howto_guide.rst

     specific language governing permissions and limitations
     under the License.

-How-to Guide for Appraise notifications
+How-to Guide for Apprise notifications
 ========================================

 Introduction
 ------------
-The appraise notifier (:class:`airflow.providers.appraise.notifications.appraise.AppraiseNotifier`) allows users to send messages to `multiple service <https://github.com/caronc/apprise#supported-notifications>`_ using the various ``on_*_callbacks`` at both the DAG level and Task level.
+The apprise notifier (:class:`airflow.providers.apprise.notifications.apprise.AppriseNotifier`) allows users to send messages to `multiple service <https://github.com/caronc/apprise#supported-notifications>`_ using the various ``on_*_callbacks`` at both the DAG level and Task level.

 Example Code: